kdheepak/plexos2duckdb/README.md

    Expand-Archive plexos2duckdb-<platform>.zip -DestinationPath .
    ```

-4. Copy the binary to a directory in your PATH:
+4. Copy the binary to a directory in your `PATH`, e.g.:

    ```shell
    # MacOS/Linux